Fundamental solution

 Here F is a priori only assumed to be a distribution.

 This concept has long been utilized for the Laplacian in two and three dimensions.
 It was investigated for all dimensions for the Laplacian by Marcel Riesz.

-The existence of a fundamental solution for any operator with constant coefficients — the most important case, directly linked to the possibility of using convolution to solve an arbitrary right hand side — was shown by Bernard Malgrange and Leon Ehrenpreis.
+The existence of a fundamental solution for any operator with constant coefficients — the most important case, directly linked to the possibility of using convolution to solve an arbitrary right hand side — was shown by Bernard Malgrange and Leon Ehrenpreis, and a proof is available in Joel Smoller (1994).
 In the context of functional analysis, fundamental solutions are usually developed via the Fredholm alternative and explored in Fredholm theory.